ImagicalMine/ImagicalMine/README.md

 IP: **pigcraftpe.mcpe.me**
 Port: **19192**

-For examples of a custom-made branch of ImagineMine, check out:
+### Can I see some custom-made versions that are based off ImagicalMine?
+Possibly.
+Uh...
+I meant yes, check out these servers:

 **LegoCraftPE**<br>
 IP: **play.legocraft.me**<br>
 Port: **19132**<br><br>

-Never underestimate what you can do!<br>
+Never underestimate what you can do with ImagicalMine!<br>

 ## What is this?